MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-app-permissions.md

 For G Suite and Salesforce, it's possible to revoke permission to an app or to notify the user that they should change the permission.

-1. On the **App permissions** page, click on three dots at the end of the app row and select **Notify user**.
-By default, the user will be notified as follows: *You authorized the app Adallom Google Protector to access your G Suite account.
+1. On the **OAuth apps** page, click on three dots at the end of the app row and select **Notify user**.
+By default, the user will be notified as follows: *You authorized the app to access your G Suite account.
    This app conflicts with your organization's security policy.
 Reconsider giving or revoking the permissions you gave this app in your G Suite account.
 To revoke app access, go to: https://security.google.com/settings/security/permissions?hl=en&pli=1  Select the app and click 'Revoke access' on the right menu bar.* You can customize the message that is sent.
 2. You can also revoke permissions to use the app for the user.
 Click the icon at the end of the app row in the table and selecting **Revoke app**.

    ![revoke app](./media/revoke-app.png)

-## Query app permissions
+## Query OAuth apps

-You can query app permissions in either the **Basic** view or the **Advanced** view. select values from one or multiple drop-downs to display the specific apps in the Basic view.
+You can query OAuth apps in either the **Basic** view or the **Advanced** view. select values from one or multiple drop-downs to display the specific apps in the Basic view.
 In the advanced view, use the **Select a filter** drop-down to narrow your search.
 Add operators, equals, or doesn't equal, to a selected value to complete your query.

 - Choose the **Add a filter** icon to add additional filters to further refine your query.
 The filters are applied automatically and the apps list is updated.